 Here is an example: Wishful Printing

-I sell digital products, so how can I do this?
+I sell digital products, so how can I encourage Reviews in the shop?

 Remember to be conscious that you may not communicate with a buyer in an email unless it’s to do with the order.
 So in basic terms, you can’t contact them months later and say, Hey, can I have a review, please.